wbudic/PerlCNF/README.md

 ---

 ## Status
+(2023-8-8)  - v.2.9, new DATE instruction has been implemented.
-(2023-14-6) - v.2.9, new meta flags and priority can be set via these pre-evaluation settings for instructions.
+(2023-6-14) - v.2.9, new meta flags and priority can be set via these pre-evaluation settings for instructions.
               Node processing on demand and JSON translation on demand of CNFNode's (TREE instruction) is now available.
               Online demo made available.
 (2023-5-13) - v.2.8, has new instructions VARIABLE, to streamline under one tag like CONST, but for anons.